Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Clustering constraints and cumulant estimates

 Section~\ref{subsec:proofThm} then explains how to control the integral defining $ \cum$.
 Recall that, by \eqref{eq:boundHn} and by conservation of the energy,

 Since the initial data satisfy a Gaussian bound

 the growth of~$| \cH(\Psi^\eps _n)|$ is easily controlled, so the main difficulty is to control the cross-sections

-present in the measure~$ d\mu\big( \Psi^\eps_{n} \big) $.
+in the measure~$ d\mu\big( \Psi^\eps_{n} \big) $.
 In order for this term not to create any divergence for large $m$, we need a symmetry argument as in the classical proof of Lanford, but intertwined here with the estimates on the size of the small measure set.
-A similar procedure will be used in Section \ref{subsec:estDC} to cure high energy singularities arising from the geometric constraints themselves.
+A similar procedure is used in Section \ref{subsec:estDC} to cure high energy singularities arising from the geometric constraints themselves.